Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Thinking about going to La Barceloneta to celebrate Sant Joan?
 Then, it’s a good idea to head down there before it gets dark and enjoy a picnic there.
 The beach gets increasingly hectic as the night goes on, starting after dinner, so you can secure a spot if you go there before.

-It might get chilly after the sun goes down, so grabbing a jumper is never wrong!
+It might get chilly after the sun goes down, so grabbing a jumper is a good idea!

 People lightning a fire with the Flama del Canigó in Plaça Sant Jaume (Barcelona)